 [Commander] Talius was stunned.

-There they were, about to engage in battle with the enemy… when, with a loud bang, a strange human in weird clothes appeared out of nowhere on the battlefield.
+There they were, about to engage in battle with the enemy when, with a loud bang, a strange human, dressed in odd clothing, appeared out of nowhere on the battlefield.

 “It must have been a teleportation spell.”
 He muttered under his breath.

 “How would you know?”
-He asked, not looking behind.
+He asked, not looking at her.

-“Yes, any spell casting must cause some fluctuation in the manasphere, no matter how minute the effect, you can’t tread water without creating ripples!
+“Yes.
+Any spell casting must cause some fluctuation in the manasphere, no matter how minute the effect.
+It’s like how you can’t tread water without creating ripples!
 It’s the principles of causality we all studied at the academy!”

 “It looks like the [General] thinks this is a plot by the enemy and is rushing to attack.”
-He thought with annoyance.
+He thought, annoyed.

-Ethan was still standing in the middle without a clue as to what to do.
+Ethan still stood in the middle, clueless on what to do.
 Should he run east, or west?
 Should he hunker down and hope nobody on either side tries to kill him?

 He was so gripped by indecision that he started panicking, and that’s when the AI kicked in.

-<WARNING: HOST IS EXPERIENCING 3RD DEGREE PANIC ATTACK – ADMINISTERING BETA BLOCKERS!>
+<WARNING: HOST IS EXPERIENCING THIRD DEGREE PANIC ATTACK – ADMINISTERING BETA BLOCKERS!>

 “Easy now, breathe!”
-He told himself, and suddenly his mind was calm again.
+He told himself.
+After a few beats, his heart rate steadied, and his mind was calm once again.

-“Think, how do I get myself out of this situation?”
-He asked himself as he watched both armies charging from opposite ends of the plains.
+“Think.
+How do I get myself out of this situation?”
+He asked himself, watching both armies charge from opposite ends of the plains.

-He looked at the human side of the conflict and saw better chances if he joined his own kind.
-Although the human host was smaller by a large margin, he still hoped they’d not attack him on principle.
+He looked at the human side of the conflict and believed he had better chances at surviving amongst his own kind.
+Although the human host was smaller by a large margin, he held onto hope that they wouldn’t attack him on principle.

-The Survival Protocol was a built-in feature reserved for emergencies only, it was a method by which the AI implants would calculate and project the safest path from point ‘A’ to point ‘B’ through highly dangerous environments and control the adrenal glands to fine tune the cardiovascular system – all whilst pushing the muscles to the maximum to avoid any dangers and manoeuvre the body to the destination.
+The Survival Protocol was a built-in feature reserved for emergencies only.
+It was a method by which the AI implants would calculate, and project, the safest path from point ‘A’ to point ‘B’ through highly dangerous environments.
+They were also tasked to control the adrenal glands to fine tune the cardiovascular system – all whilst pushing the muscles to the maximum to avoid any dangers and manoeuvre the body to the destination.

-His destination currently lay behind the charging human army to the north, as far away from the horned people as possible.
+His destination currently lay behind the charging human army, to the north, further away from the horned people as possible.

 <Active simulation in progress… Activating Survival Protocol.>

-He felt his body lurch as his control was released.
-He could no longer control a single muscle.
+He felt his body lurch as his control released.
+He lost control of every muscle in his body.

 The AI used all the sensory information it could collect to supplement its data on the situation.
 Every move it made was a measured effort, every twitch of his eyes was calculated.

-He stood frozen in place for 10 seconds while it collected the data.
-They seemed like an eternity.
+He stood frozen in place for ten seconds while it collected the data—ten seconds which felt like an eternity.

 <WARNING: UNKNOWN ENERGY SIGNATURE DETECTED!
 ALTERING SIMULATION TO ACCOUNT FOR NEW DATA!>

-That’s when his body jumped backwards with inhuman reflexes, and shortly thereafter, the first fireball landed nearby.
+At that moment his body jumped backwards with superhuman reflexes, and shortly after, the first fireball landed nearby.

 “A fireball?
 For real?
-Did someone just cast a god damned spell at my face?”
-He felt like screaming.
+Did someone just cast a goddamned spell at my face?”
+He was overcome with an urge to scream.

-The distance was less than 10 metres between both sides of the conflict with Ethan in the middle when the AI finished its calculations.
+There was less than ten metres between both sides of the conflict, with Ethan located smack dab in the middle when the AI finished its calculations.